jfo/blog/source/drafts/sild10.md

 locations- they will change each time the program is run.
 How can I know which `BUILTIN` cell is which?

-I can fix this by making the thing storing the function pointer into a union that holds both a function pointer and a string representation of which function it is.
+I can fix this by making the thing storing the function pointer into a struct that holds both a function pointer and a string representation of which function it is.